matsuren/octDPSNet/README.md

 - 0.875  &nbsp;(C_h=4 and C_l=28)
 - 0.9375 (C_h=2 and C_l=30)

-Here, C_h and C_l are the channel numbers of the high and low spatial frequency features, respectively
+Here, C_h and C_l are the channel numbers of the high and low spatial frequency features, respectively.

-## Acknowledge
+## Acknowledgement
 This repository is based on [sunghoonim/DPSNet](https://github.com/sunghoonim/DPSNet).
-Thanks a lot.